folio-org/mod-graphql/README.md

 * `nojson` -- log WSAPI endpoints in the RAML for which there is no `application/json` body.
 Such endpoints are not necessarily errors, and are skipped in translating the RAML, but may indicate an incomplete specification.
 * `rewrite` -- log the rewriting of schema references to take into account the directory in which the RAML file was found.
 * `expand` -- log the expansion of JSON Schemas by the inclusion of their content in place of references.
+* `api`: log a JSON rendition of the gathered API specification.
+Useful for debugging.
 * `schema` -- log the generated GraphQL schema before starting to execute it.
 * `failsub` -- log a resolver's failure to substitute an argument or field-value into a path.
 * `url` -- log each WSAPI URL before trying to fetch it.